Wednesday, December 28, 2011

 Rich bitch shit, drinking Cristal

-til they piss the shit
+til they piss the shit, uhh

 Thorough bitches, death to any borough bitches